CURRENT EXHIBITION

 The site’s contaminated areas have been managed and remediated offering surprising landscaped zones.
 The repurposed Mill was officially opened by Her Excellency the Honourable Barbara Baker AC, Governor of Tasmania, in June 2022.

-The exhibition moved tot the Channel Heritage Museum, at Margate (TAS), where remained until Thursday, 30 May.
-The final display will be at the Kettering Community Hall, on Sunday September 22, for the Kettering Chamber Music Concert.
+The exhibition moved to the Channel Heritage Museum, at Margate (TAS), where remained until Thursday, 30 May.
+The final display was held at the Kettering Community Hall, on Sunday September 22, for the Kettering Chamber Music Concert.

 Floral Splendour – Government House Garden